sparkflows/sparkflows-docs/docs/azure/admin-guide/synapse/job-submit.rst

-Job Submission
+Submission Job to Azure Synapse
 ======

-As the **Azure Synapse Connection** got created in previous step, Now user can able to submit the workflows/Jobs on Azure Synapse.
+As the **Azure Synapse Connection** got created in previous step, Now user can able to submit the workflows/Jobs to Azure Synapse.

 Below are Steps on how to submit Job on **Azure Synapse**: